-Communication is an essential part of our everyday life and it sometimes presents challenges to people with disabilities, especially to blind, partially sighted people and those who are hard of hearing or deaf.
+Communication is an essential part of our everyday life and it sometimes present challenges to people with disabilities, especially to blind, partially sighted people and those who are hard of hearing or deaf.
 You can buy various pieces of equipment (see aids and equipment chapter) to help communication.
 All companies have a duty under the Disability Discrimination Act to make reasonable adjustment to goods and services.
 If you require information in alternative formats contact your supplier.

 Tel 01733 747474 to request an assessment.

-BT Age and Disability Services (Tel 0800919591)
+BT Age and Disability Services Tel 0800919591

 If you are profoundly deaf and/or speech impaired you can communicate using textphones (an electronic keyboard and screen).
 You type messages and both the outgoing and incoming messages are displayed on the screen.

 Not all textphones will talk to each other, so check before buying.
 Any individual or organisation that uses a textphone can have a special entry in the BT phone book at no extra charge.

 Telephone bills can be supplied free in large print, braille or other formats, a few days after the normal bill goes out.
 Alternatively BT can phone you and read out details of your bill before it is posted (talking bills).
 Check with your telephone provider to see what help they have in place.